SHRIDHARKN/data_science/docker/docker_commands.md

 - download .exe file from offical website
 - `wsl --set-default-version 2` - use this is wsl --status shows version as 1.
 Docker needs wsl 2
 - collection of related images - repository.
 Centralised location of images is registry.
 - Docker - docker engine commmunicates through docker engine the apps and host OS.
 In VMs , app and OS kernel both needs to be setup.
 Hence more resources relatively.
+Virtualization of app only in docker.
+- Docker compatibility wit windows <10

 ## commands
 ## check the docker version installed